Pylons/pyramid/docs/narr/events.rst

 =============

-An *event* is an object broadcast by the :mod:`repoze.bfg` framework at particularly interesting points during the lifetime of your application.
+An *event* is an object broadcast by the :mod:`repoze.bfg` framework at particularly interesting points during the lifetime of an application.
 You don't need to use, know about, or care about events in order to create most :mod:`repoze.bfg` applications, but they can be useful when you want to do slightly advanced operations, such as